+Text description provided by the architects.
 The recipient of the 2010 Washington Building Congress - Craftsmanship Award, 1999 K Street aims to provide a work environment in Washington DC that is responsive to its urban surroundings.
 Murphy Jahn approached this design focused on filling each work space with natural light.

 The simple rectangular footprint and central core results in an efficient and flexible floor plate.
 The steps taken toward sustainability include an efficient thermal envelope characterized by the fully glazed façade and green roof.
 Minimal central air systems are incorporated into the ceiling and lighting systems.

 The lobby’s minimally detailed exterior wall maximizes transparency revealing the entrance lobby.
 The dynamic diaphanous interior glazed lobby by the lighting artist Yann Kersalle is an interpretive light sculpture based on nature; water, vegetation and air.